AllGuichard/Econometrics/README.md

 # Econometrics
-My works on econmetrics study as student
+My works on econometrics study as student